IBM/dbb-zappbuild/docs/FilePropertyManagement.md

   2. *Language Definition mapping* - allowing to override  build parameters for a group of mapped application artifacts
   3. *Individual file properties* - allowing to override build parameters for individual files

-If both Individual file property and Language Definition mapping is enabled for a file, then the individual file property will take precedence over language definition mapping.
 The order of precedence of adding the file property is:

   1. Individual file property
   2. Language Definition property
   3. Default properties

+If both Individual file property and Language Definition mapping is enabled for a file, then the individual file property will take precedence over language definition mapping.

-Think of this as a merge of the property configurations, i.e. if both individual file property and language definition mapping is configured for a file, then file properties defined through the individual file property definition take precedence, are merged with those properties defined by the language definition property and the default properties.
+Think of this as a merge of the property configurations, i.e. if both individual file property and language definition mapping is configured for a file, then file properties defined through the individual file property definition take precedence, are merged with other properties defined by the language definition property and the default properties.

 ### 1. DBB file property syntax